Teaching Swimming in Canada

 However, let's see roughly the prices you need to think about:

-• Water Safety Instructor (WSI) has a fee of $600 approx. It includes mandatory online assignments, 25 hours of classroom time, and 8 hours of practice teaching.
+• Water Safety Instructor (WSI) may vary, $385-$485 approx. It includes mandatory online assignments, 25 hours of classroom time, and 8 hours of practice teaching.

-• The course costs of Cardiopulmonary Resuscitation (CPR) and the Automated External Defibrillator (AED) certification vary between $55 and $165 in Ontario.
-Still, it costs $75 in Alberta, and usually, this course is about 4 hours long.
+• The course costs of Cardiopulmonary Resuscitation (CPR) and the Automated External Defibrillator (AED) certification may vary from one location to another (ex. between $55 and $165 in Ontario; $75 in Alberta).
+Typically, this course is about 4 hours long.

 • The registration fee for the Bronze Medal Awards Mandatory Update course could cost $45.
 The registration includes access to online course materials, the Bronze Medals Award Guide, and the New Bronze Cross Course Book.
 You will need to answer a multiple-choice written test that usually takes between 90 minutes and 2 hours.